7596ff/website/content/posts/2020-04-02-app-state-corona-response/index.md

 credit](https://registrar.appstate.edu/coronavirus-updates) system.

-While I am usually critical of the chancellor and the school's elite and their profit-first academcis-second choices, their response to Coronavirus has been excellent.
+While I am usually critical of the chancellor and the school's elite and their profit-first academics-second choices, their response to Coronavirus has been excellent.
 On March 1st, they created a [tracking website](https://www.appstate.edu/go/coronavirus/) containing all the information they have officially released regarding COVID-19.
 This is in large